 Question 1: Where Are You Going, And For How Long?

-It’s important for camping stove choice because you’ll buy a stove once, but you’ll buy fuel for it over and over again – every few days if you use the stove regularly.
+It’s important because you’ll buy a camping stove once, but you’ll buy fuel for it over and over again – every few days if you use the stove regularly.

-If you are riding through parts of the world with a strong camping culture and therefore plenty of outdoor shops and campsites – eg: Europe, North America or New Zealand – you’ll easily be able to find butane/propane gas canisters for camping stoves.
+If you are riding through parts of the world with a strong camping culture and therefore plenty of outdoor shops and campsites – eg: Europe, North America, Australia or New Zealand – you’ll easily be able to find butane/propane gas canisters for camping stoves.

-If you’re heading further afield and/or off the tourist trail for longer periods of time, denatured alcohol (eg: methylated spirit or surgical spirit) and liquid fuel (eg: white gas, kerosene, petrol/benzine and diesel) are likely to be easier fuels to find – and to carry in bigger quantities.
+If you’re heading further afield and/or off the tourist trail for longer periods of time, denatured alcohol (eg: methylated spirit or surgical spirit) and/or liquid fuel (eg: white gas, kerosene, petrol/benzine and diesel) are likely to be easier to find.

 We’ll cover fuel types in detail later, as they also define the main categories of camping stove for cycle touring and bikepacking.

-But for now, just take a moment to think about where you’re going, and how easily and frequently available these different types of fuel are likely to be – remembering also that you cannot bring compressed gas canisters with you when flying, either in checked baggage or in the cabin.
+But for now, just take a moment to think about where you’re going, and how easily and frequently available these different types of fuel are likely to be.
+Remember also that you cannot bring compressed gas canisters with you when flying, either in checked baggage or in the cabin.